Zeus0source/DataTypes-in-C-plus-plus/README.md

 # Conclusion:

-In this practical i learned about various types of datatypes available in c++.
+In this practical i discovered about various types of datatypes available in c++.